 People are well educated, skilled and earn a decent living

-Thriving economy outcome: people are well educated and earn a decent living
+Thriving economy outcome: people are well educated, skilled and earn a decent living

 Local Living Wage